django/deps/draft/0006-channels.rst

 Rationale
 =========

-There are several obvious alternatives to Channels that could be taken, and some major decisions in its design that have at first glance equally viable alternatives.
+There are several obvious alternatives to channels that could be taken, and some major decisions in its design that have at first glance equally viable alternatives.
 This section tries to address some of the more important ones.